Alpacas urgently need your help. Anthropologie knows that they’re hit, kicked, and mutilated for their fleece—but the company still refuses to ban it.

 - Anthropologie could easily replace alpaca products with warm, animal-friendly materials like bamboo.

 - Compassionate consumers don’t want to support companies like Anthropologie that knowingly support systemic suffering and abuse of animals.
-I urge you to ban alpaca immediately.
+I urge you to ban alpaca fleece immediately.

 After you make the call, let us know how it went.
 Your feedback is important.